SailingCoder/perf-observer-kit/README.md

 - 2: WARN - Warnings and errors (default)
 - 3: INFO - Information, warnings, and errors
 - 4: DEBUG - Verbose debug information

+**Note**: For troubleshooting in production environments, the logger can now show debug information by setting `logger.setOptions({disableInProduction: false})`.
+This is particularly useful when debugging performance issues in a production context.
 </details>

 <details>